genomic-medicine-sweden/meta-val/README.md

 1. **Decontamination**

-   - Decontaminate reads by filtering raw outputs from metagenomics classifiers like `Kraken2`, `Centrifuge`, or `DIAMOND`, which may include false positives.
+   - Decontaminate reads by filtering the output files from metagenomics classifiers like `Kraken2`, `Centrifuge`, or `DIAMOND`, which may include false positives.
 This step compares results to the negative control and identifies likely present species based on user-defined thresholds.

 2. **Extract viral TaxIDs**